-- Through the policies and objectives set out in Appendix 15 (Strategic Flood Risk Assessment) in accordance with the over-arching sequential approach of Avoid, Substitute, Justify, and Mitigate.
-As set out in Section 5.1 of Appendix 15 all applications for development must be accompanied by an appropriately detailed SSFRA. - Any other flood risk areas that may be identified during the period of the Plan or in relation to a planning application (refer to Section 6 of Appendix 15 Strategic Flood Risk Assessment). - Support for mitigation measures as set out in Appendix 15 SFRA. - Where certain measures proposed to mitigate or manage the risk of flooding associated
+- Through the policies and objectives set out in Appendix 16 (Strategic Flood Risk Assessment) in accordance with the over-arching sequential approach of Avoid, Substitute, Justify, and Mitigate. - Any other flood risk areas that may be identified during the period of the Plan or in relation to a planning application (refer to Section 6 of Appendix 16 Strategic Flood Risk Assessment). - Where certain measures proposed to mitigate or manage the risk of flooding associated with new developments are likely to result in significant effects to the environment or European sites downstream, such measures will undergo environmental assessment and Habitats Directive Assessment, as appropriate. - Flood Risk Management and Strategic Flood Risk Assessment shall be incorporated into the preparation of all statutory plans.

-- with new developments are likely to result in significant effects to the environment or European sites downstream, such measures will undergo environmental assessment and Habitats Directive Assessment, as appropriate. - Flood Risk Management and Strategic Flood Risk Assessment shall be incorporated into the preparation of all statutory plans. - Regard shall be had to any future flood hazard maps, flood risk maps and flood risk management plans prepared as part of the Eastern District Catchment Flood Risk Assessment and Management Study and future iterations of other similar studies of impacts of climate change. - Where flood protection or alleviation works take place the Council will ensure that the natural and cultural heritage and rivers, streams and watercourses are protected and enhanced. - Existing wetland Habitats within the County which serve as flood protection/management measures shall be managed and enhanced. - The Council will also require that all proposed flood protection or alleviation works will be subject to Appropriate Assessment to ensure there are no likely significant effects on the integrity, defined by the structure and function, of any European Sites and that the requirements of Article 6 of the EU Habitats Directive are met1.
+- Regard shall be had to any future flood hazard maps, flood risk maps and flood risk management plans prepared as part of the Eastern District Catchment Flood Risk Assessment and Management Study and future iterations of other similar studies of impacts of climate change. - Where flood protection or alleviation works take place the Council will ensure that the natural and cultural heritage and rivers, streams and watercourses are protected and enhanced. - Existing wetland Habitats within the County which serve as flood protection/management measures shall be managed and enhanced. - The Council will also require that all proposed flood protection or alleviation works will be subject to Appropriate Assessment to ensure there are no likely significant effects on the integrity, defined by the structure and function, of any European Sites and that the requirements of Article 6 of the EU Habitats Directive are met1.

-10.7.3 Policy Objective EI23: Cross Boundary Flood Management
+10.7.3 Policy Objective EI24: Cross Boundary Flood Management